smarchini/hybrid-fenwick-tree/README.md

 - if you wanna use two different types of compression, choose an *higher* level of compression for the *Bottom*.

-You can still do any combination you like; anyways, those are intended to be guidelines for sane choices.
+You can still combine them as you like; anyways, those are supposed to be sane guidelines you'd be better follow in order to make good choices.

 You also need to specify a parameter **c** (the *cut point*) to identify how many levels you want for the *Bottom* tree; for big trees a value between 14 and